jonasismoe/flask-blog/README.md

 # flask-blog
- Simple Flask Blog made using Flask.
+Simple Blog Made Using Python Using Flask and MySQL.